IgniteUI/igniteui-docfx/en/components/tooltip.md

 You can see the result of the code from above at the beginning of this article in the [Tooltip Demo](#demo) section.

 > [!NOTE]
-> The built-in UI interaction behavior of the **IgxTooltipTargetDirective** and its respective API methods work by taking `showDelay` and `hideDelay` property values into account.
-Showing and hiding the tooltip through the API of the **IgxTooltipDirective** does not take the `showDelay` and `hideDealy` property values into account.
+> The built-in UI interaction behavior of the [`IgxTooltipTargetDirective`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html) and its respective API methods work by taking [`showDelay`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#showdelay) and [`hideDelay`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#hidedelay) property values into account.
+Showing and hiding the tooltip through the API of the [`IgxTooltipDirective`]({environment:angularApiUrl}/classes/igxtooltipdirective.html) does not take the [`showDelay`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#showdelay) and [`hideDelay`]({environment:angularApiUrl}/classes/igxtooltiptargetdirective.html#hidedelay) property values into account.
 If necessary, such logic would have to be implemented manually according to the application's specifics.

 ### Rich tooltip

-Customizing and styling the content of our tooltip has never been easier with the `igxTooltip` directive!
+Customizing and styling the content of our tooltip has never been easier with the [`igxTooltip`]({environment:angularApiUrl}/classes/igxtooltipdirective.html) directive!
 Since the tooltip itself is an ordinary element in our markup, we can basically improve its content by adding any elements we need and have the ability to style them accordingly!

-Let's expand on the use of the `igxTooltip` and use it to provide more details for a specific location on a map!
+Let's expand on the use of the [`igxTooltip`]({environment:angularApiUrl}/classes/igxtooltipdirective.html) and use it to provide more details for a specific location on a map!
 In order to make our application look even more awesome, we will use the [**IgxCard**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/card.html) to represent our map, the [**IgxAvatar**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/avatar.html) for a logo in our tooltip, the [**IgxIcon**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/icon.html) for the location icon on our map and the [**IgxButton**](https://www.infragistics.com/products/ignite-ui-angular/angular/components/button.html) for some card actions!
 For this purpose, we will get their respective modules.

 ```typescript
 // app.module.ts